 Criminal Defense Attorneys With The Legal Skills Needed To Effectively Handle Your Driving Under The Influence Case

 Attorney Jeremy Hayes is a member of the American Association of Premier DUI Attorneys and has special training in using the National Highway Transportation Safety Administration (NHTSA) training manuals to evaluate Hall County DUI investigations, identify the improper administration of field sobriety testing, and use that information to build your defense.

 At Spaulding Law, we see it as our duty to our clients to devote that kind of time to the defense of every case we take on.
 It’s how we would want our defense attorney to work for us if we were on the client’s side of the table, and we believe it is the best way to defend DUI cases.

 As a result, that time investment is built into the fee structure at our firm, and it is why we candidly acknowledge we are likely not going to be your cheapest option for defense.
 But we also believe that with so much at stake in a DUI or BUI, your investment in your own defense and your own future is always worthwhile.

 What If I Was Arrested For DUI In Flowery Branch Or Oakwood?

-That is one of many reasons why it is important to contact an experienced DUI defense attorney right away after you are charged with a DUI.
-Usually, a DUI defense is best presented to a jury, but there can be times where a more favorable outcome can be had in a Municipal Court without having to have a trial or transfer your case to Hall County State Court.
+That is one of many reasons why it is important to contact an experienced DUI defense attorney right away after you are charged.
+Usually, a defense is best presented to a jury, but there can be times where a more favorable outcome can be had in a Municipal Court without having to have a trial or transfer your case to Hall County State Court.

 The Municipal Court prosecutor has as much authority to reduce or dismiss your charge as the county Solicitor’s Office does, and at times they may be open to considering defenses or problems with the case early on.